SquareSR/Testing-Red-Classic/README.md

 ## MT.
 MOON SPLIT

 If you see a Paras, catch it.
-HA to weaken.
+Use HA to weaken and throw Pokeballs.
 Run from all other encounters.

 Exceptions:
 - Lv.
 16-17 Nidorino  →  Tackle a Lv.
 8 Paras
 - Lv.
-16 Nidoking with 15 DV Attack should Tackle a Lv.
-10 Paras, a
-- Lv.
-17-18 Nidoking should Tackle a Lv.
+17-18 Nidoking →  Tackle a Lv.
+8 or Lv.
 10 Paras
 - Lv.
-18 Nidoking with 13-15 DV Attack should Tackle a Lv.
-12 Paras.
+18 Nidoking w/ 13-15 DV Attack → Tackle any Lv.
+Paras

 Enter Mt.
 Moon
 - Turn left to pick up **TM12 Water Gun**.